 Discover everything you need to know about the Smoky Mountains most iconic and rare wildflowers coloring Gatlinburg this season, plus tips on where, when and how to spot them.

-The expanded pocket or "slipper" and spiraled browned petals of this lovely orchid are unmistakeable.
+The expanded pocket or "slipper" and spiraled browned petals of this lovely orchid are unmistakable.
 The colors of these blossoms are almost always pink or bright yellow, with purple veins and lateral petals that vary from greenish-yellow to purplish-brown.
-Found typically in wet woods, shady swamps and untouched woodlands this wildflowers are rare and truly beautiful to behold in person for those that are lucky to find them.
+Found typically in wet woods, shady swamps and untouched woodlands these wildflowers are rare and truly beautiful to behold in person for those that are lucky to find them.
 Gorgeous as these blossoms may be, it's important to remember to leave them undisrupted.

 Suggested Trails: Mum's the word on this one!
 In order to protect this endangered plant species, hikers and nature-enthusiasts keep the location of these beauties well under wraps.